jendave/starsmith-compendiums/README.md

 * Tables that are simply copies of official Starforged tables without the array (some planet and several of the derelict tables for example) are not included since they would be redundant with the standard Starforged System tables.

 # Module Installation
-To install the module, search for `Starsmith` or `Starforged` in the `Add-On Modules` tab of Foundry.
+To install the module, search for `Starsmith` or `Starforged` in the `Add-On Modules` tab of of the Foundry VTT game setup screen.
+Then click on `Install`.

-Or use this URL:
+Or use this URL and click on `Install`:

 ```
 https://github.com/jendave/starsmith-expanded-oracles/releases/latest/download/module.json